advancedKnx/advanced_knx/docs/README-example_tool.md

 # Simple usage
 - see `test/RawMod/liveTest.js`, it`s a tool using many of the capabilities of this library which can be used to play around with the KNX bus
-- **NOTE** the connection config in `test/RawMod/liveTest.js` as to be edited to match the specific setup
+- **NOTE** the connection config in `test/RawMod/liveTest.js` must to be edited to match the specific setup
 - it can be run like this
     ```
     $ yarn